Live Satellite View of Your House

 Is Google Maps Live View the same as satellite imagery?

-No. Google Maps Live View uses augmented reality and your phone’s camera.
-It doesn’t show a satellite feed of your home.
+No. Google Maps Live View uses augmented reality and your phone's camera to overlay directions and information onto the real world.
+It doesn't show a satellite feed of your home.

 Related guides